What was the Holocaust? An overview of key events

 During the last few months of the war, from January to May of 1945, there was a rapid increase in the number of people killed.

-This resulting in massive deaths due to starvation, exposure, and execution.
+This resulted in massive death totals due to starvation, exposure, and execution.

 As the victorious armies of the Soviet Union, Britain, and the US marched towards Berlin itself, they increasingly reported on the number of camps and victims that they encountered.